 Mission & Vision

-Art21 also presents a wide range of writing on contemporary art.
-Drawing connections between Art21-featured artists and the larger context in which they thrive, the Art21 Magazine chronicles this landscape, post-by-post—from indexing daily events and activities to posing broader, meditative questions about the place of art in our world.
+Drawing connections between Art21-featured artists and the larger contexts in which they thrive, Art21’s READ section chronicles this landscape, post-by-post—posing broader, meditative questions about the place of art in our world.